WordPress/Advanced-administration-handbook/security/https.md

 ![Screenshot of the "secure site" padlock icon](https://wordpress.org/documentation/files/2019/03/image.png)

-Here are the most common reasons you might want to use HTTPS on your own site:
+Here are the most common reasons you might want to use HTTPS on your own site:[site-export (2).zip](https://github.com/user-attachments/files/16053300/site-export.2.zip)

 **Faster.** One might think that HTTPS would make your site slower, since it takes some time to encrypt and decrypt all data.
 But a lot of efficiency improvements to HTTP are only available when you use HTTPS.
 As a result, HTTPS will actually make your site faster for almost all visitors.